 Types of myeloma

-- feeling very tired
+- feeling extremely tired (fatigue)

 We have more information about the causes and risk factors of myeloma.

 Myeloma can be diagnosed in different ways.
 Some people may see their GP about symptoms.
 These include:

 - having infections one after the other (recurrent infections)